iotifiedBigYus/mustapekka/diary.md

 Made a menu item that changes the jump button between o and up.
 It felt a bit janky and less is more, so the jump button is now only o.
 Might bring back up in the future.
 We most likely will use the x button, so two hands will be needed either way.

+## Benjamin, 10.3.2024

+Composed a diddy.
+Since it is my first tima using Pico8 as a DAW, this very well might not even be used in the final product.
+The cyper-punkiness does not match up to my vision of the game's visual aesthetic - but then again, it might be hard to create this desired soundscape in Pico8.
+I will consider introducing other elements to the visuals, which would justify a more electronic soundscape.
+For now the dream of a Ghibli-inspired game stands, though.